Raff-dev/ticketoo/README.md

 # Ticketoo
 Buy bus tickets using voice recognition

+---
 ## Run the application

 Create the .env file and supply your own secrets and configuration, then simply compose up.

     docker compose up
+---
+## Issues
+If you are running on Windows and get `entrypoint.sh not found`, you might need to change the end of line sequence of entrypoint.sh CRLF -> LF.

+---
 ## Acces the application locally

 * [localhost:8000](http://localhost:8000) for Django Rest Framework Root